Counseling and Human Services Bachelor of Science Program

 • Statement of Reasonable Accommodations for Students

 Students are encouraged to make an appointment with their course instructors to review any course related concerns, needs, and/or the possibility of a reasonable accommodation.
 In order to receive appropriate accommodations, students with disabilities must register with the Center for Teaching and Learning Excellence and provide relevant documentation.
-Students should contact Mary Ellen Pichiarello (Extension 4039) or Jim Muniz (Extension 4218) to schedule an appointment
+Students should contact Mary Ellen Pichiarello (Extension 4039) to schedule an appointment

 • University of Scranton Undergraduate Catalog